LiamGritters/website/content/jobs/Provectus/index.md

 - Developed and optimized Dynamic Occupancy Grid Maps to enhance real-time environment modeling and improve obstacle detection accuracy.
 - Designed robust filtering algorithms tailored for off-road conditions, ensuring accurate determination of obstacles in challenging terrain environments.
-- Implemented advanced Target Tracking algorithms, leveraging multi-sensor fusion to accurately identify, monitor, and track moving objects.
+- Implemented advanced target tracking algorithms, leveraging multi-sensor fusion to accurately identify, monitor, and track moving objects.
-- Wrote and intergrated software drivers for various sensors such as Radar and Lidar to allow for precise detection and measurement of the vehicle's surroundings.
+- Wrote and integrated software drivers for various sensors, such as radar and lidar, to allow for precise detection and measurement of the vehicle's surroundings.
+- Performed trials, demos, and training sessions for customers/clients to demonstrate system capabilities and ensure proper usage and understanding.

+<a href="/archive/dynamic-grid-map"><p style="text-align:center">Read More about my work on Dynamic Occupancy Grid Maps</p></a>